boom100100/local_and_website_pdf_merger/README.md

     mkdir .venv
     pipenv shell
     pipenv install --python 3.13
+    sbase get uc_driver

 Configure the native host (if using Google Chrome extension ATS Beater):

     install_host.bat

 And then restart Chrome so the extension gets installed.
+Select the option to activate the extension from the web browser.

 ## Development
+### Scope
+Development needs for this project include the following:

+- Writing end-to-end tests.
+- Writing Uninstallers.
+- Windows
+  - Writing installation instructions.
+These will live in a gist that this readme will link to in the setup instructions section.
+  - Testing installation.
+The installation instructions must allow a fresh install to work.
+And user interactivity must be limited to enabling elevated privileges and uncircumventable manual input requirements within the browser (like enabling the added Chrome extension).
+  - UA testing.
+The cross-platform nature of the project requires testing redundantly while Windows remains less fully developed.

-### Changing Dependencies
+### Process
-Only run the following as needed!

-Run

-    pipenv install dependencyname

-to add a new dependency.

-Run

-    pipenv uninstall dependencyname

-to remove a dependency.

-Run

-    pipenv uninstall --all

-to get rid of everything.

-Run

-    rm Pipfile.lock

-to delete Pipfile.lock.
+TBD.
+For now, open a pull request and tag @boom100100.

 ## Run
 CLI commands live in `app/commands`.
 Call them from the project root directory with the following structure: `flask <app_group_name> <command_name> <flag1> <flag1_arg> <arg1> <arg2> <arg_n>`, e.g. `flask pdf combine -c 2 "https://google.com" "https://google.com/maps" "https://google.com/images"`.
 Use the `--help` flag to learn about a command's specific options.